 - In a mixing bowl, stir together flour and salt.
 Cut vegan butter into 1/2 inch pieces and coat them in the flour.
 Flatten butter pieces between your thumb and fingers.
 Add olive oil and then rub the butter pieces and olive oil into flour with your hands until mixture resembles coarse breadcrumbs with some larger pieces.

 - Add ice water about 1 tablespoon at a time, stirring with a fork or your fingertips, until dough holds together when squeezed in your palm.
-Note: The total amount of water needed is always changing, as it is dependent on the humidity and temperature at the time.
+Note: The total amount of water needed will vary on the humidity and air temperature at the time.

 - Turn dough out onto a work surface and gently work it into a disc then cover it in wrap.
-Let wrapped dough sit at room temperature or refrigerated for about 20 minutes to let the gluten in the dough relax.
-Note: The dough will be easier to roll out at room temp.
-If using dairy butter then keep it chilled.
+Refrigerate and let the dough rest for 20 minutes before rolling it out to relax the gluten.

 - Place a piece of parchment over the pie shell and fill with pie weights or dried beans to hold crust in place and to keep it from puffing.
 Bake pie shell for 20 minutes then remove from oven, remove parchment and pie weights/beans then set aside on a cooling rack.
 Pie shell will only be partially baked.